 Not having an integrated monitor on this bike is really unfortunate, especially because most user prefer not to use thier devices on the bikes.
 The helpful ride diagnostics provided by the Echelon Fit app are useful, but they’re worthless unless you purchase your own device to attach and use with them as well as the subscription.
-The rotating tablet mount provides functional use on and off the bike, but again, you have to invest in your own tablet to make it worth it, and for a bike at this price point it just feels foolish to not have one built in.
+The tablet mount provides functional use on the bike, but again, you have to invest in your own tablet to make it worth it, and for a bike at this price point it just feels foolish to not have one built in.

 On top of the lack of an existing monitor, the fact that you have to pay for an Echelon fit subscription is another major con.
 Though it’s under $40/month, it’s still an additional expense that’s necessary if you want any automatic tracking data from your bike or prebuilt workouts to follow along with, in addition to the bells and whistles you’d need to purchase to fully integrate.
 It would be nice if this price was included from the get-go especially as this is a higher priced indoor bike to begin with.

 This bike is designed to synch only with the Echelon application which is simply not acceptable.
 No one should be forced to pay $1000+ for an average indoor bike and then not be able to use it with their favorite indoor cycling applications.
 In this matter I love the Bowflex indoor cycling bikes, they are cheaper, yet compatible with almost all the fitness applications on the market.

 The Echelon EX-3 indoor exercise bike is an okay model from the Echelon bike family, but in the context of the larger spin bike world it’s a big under-performer.
 The durable frame, flywheel, and silently reliable drive guarantee powerful rides and workouts, which is nice, and the versatility of the SPD pedals allows riders to pursue all types of spin workouts, a big benefit for every rider.